Love your gut

 Naturopaths assess whether the GI system is performing at a level of optimal function, essential function, or dysfunction.
 We can run comprehensive tests to help evaluate what is happening for a person’s digestive system and general health:

 - A comprehensive health history.
-A good and comprehensive history to gain information about physical, mental, emotional, genetic, environmental, social, and other factors, can help identify the impact on the GI system.
-Often, simply taking the time to sift through deeper details related to symptom onset, food choices, or surgical history can be enough to uncover an unrealized association or cause.
-Naturopaths can also perform a physical exam.
+A good and comprehensive history is taken to gain information about physical, mental, emotional, genetic, environmental, social, and other factors.
+Having this history can help identify the impact on the GI system.
+This is a simple and effective way of looking at how food choices, or surgical history or other impacts can help to uncover an unrealized association or cause for your current health issues.
+Naturopaths can also perform a physical exam with the patient consent.

-- Targeted labs and tests.
-Naturopaths have a distinctly large toolbox of evaluation strategies.
-Tests will be individualised, and may include: stool testing for healthy or disease causing bacteria, yeasts, markers of inflammation, blood, pancreatic enzyme levels, and immune markers.
-We can also order tests for food intolerances/allergies, coeliac antibodies, hormonal and inflammatory indicators, nutritional deficiencies, diabetes indicators, liver function, and more.
-There is also the option to take salivary or urinary measurements of stress hormones, toxins originating in the gut, reproductive hormones, and others.
-Concern for a more serious underlying condition may result in a referral for colonoscopy or other diagnostic imaging work.
+- Targeted labs test – blood and stool testing.
+Naturopaths have a wide array of tests and evaluation strategies to help determine what may be causing a health issue.
+Tests may include stool testing to look at the proportion of healthy beneficial bacteria to overgrowth of bacteria or disease-causing bacteria or yeasts.
+The stool test can also assess markers of inflammation, if you have blood in the stool, your pancreatic enzyme levels, and immune markers.
+We can also order tests for food intolerances/allergies, coeliac disease, hormone and inflammatory markers, nutritional deficiencies, diabetes indicators, liver function, heavy metal analysis and more.
+There is also the option to take salivary or urinary measurements of stress hormones, reproductive hormones, and others.
+If there is concern about a more serious underlying condition you may be referred to a medical practitioner to assess your health via endoscopy procedures or other diagnostic imaging work.

-- All this will be discussed at your appt
+- All this will be discussed at your appointment.

 PROBIOTICS TO HELP IMPROVE DEPRESSION AND IBS